 The shell is a user interface program for entering expression sequences.
 The expressions are evaluated and a value is returned.
 A history mechanism saves previous commands and their values, which can then be incorporated in later commands.
-How many commands and results to save can be determined by the user, either interactively, by calling history/l and results/l, or by setting the application configuration parameters shell_history_length and shell_saved_results for the STDLIB application.
+How many commands and results to save can be determined by the user, either interactively, by calling history/1 and results/1, or by setting the application configuration parameters shell_history_length and shell_saved_results for the STDLIB application.